Cycling highlights of Provence - 8 days

 49 km

-The last cycling day takes initially you through the hilly landscape of the Garrigue, with its low growing holm oaks, juniper and wild Mediterranean herbs.
+The last cycling day takes you initially through the hilly landscape of the Garrigue, with its low growing holm oaks, juniper and wild Mediterranean herbs.
 Then the vineyards and lovely orchards of Provence take over once again, and you cycle through the Rhone valley's famous wine regions of Lirac and Laudun on the other side of the river, before returning to Orange.

 Challenge: 48.9km, 321m ascent, 414m descent